Written byConnie Yang

 Update or reinstall the SD card driver

 If no issues in connection but the SD card still doesn't appear in File Explorer and Disk Management, you should think about if the SD card driver is outdated or corrupted.
 That's because the driver is a vital software component that helps Windows communicate with the SD card.
-Once the SD card driver walks off the job, the SD card can't be detected by the system either.
+Once the SD card driver walks off the job, the SD card can't be detected by the system either, you may also encounter pictures disappeared from SD card.

 Thus, you can try to update or reinstall the SD card driver in Device Manager.